-Silken Tofu Salad is a delicious combination of tofu, tomatoes, cucumber, and avocado in a flavorful dressing.
-It’s perfect as a nutritious lunch or as a starter with other Asian-inspired dishes.
+Silken Tofu Salad is a delicious combination of tofu, tomatoes, cucumber, and avocado with a light flavorful dressing.
+This Japanese tofu salad is perfect as a nutritious lunch or as a starter with other Asian-inspired dishes.

 Have you ever tried a silken tofu salad?

 I occasionally order them in Japanese restaurants since they are often vegan.

 But I only recently started making them at home.

 And now that I have, they have become one of my favorite lunches.

 If you’ve ever eaten miso soup, the little cubes of tofu floating in the soup are usually silken tofu.